 It was not until 2002 that I started using a language that had OO capabilities, and at that time the notions of Object Oriented Design (OOD) and Domain Driven Design (DDD) had either not yet been formulated, or were in their infancy and were not widely publicised nor generally accepted in the programming community.
 All that I new was that Object Oriented Programming (OOP) was a programming technique that was similar to procedural programming but with the addition of encapsulation, inheritance and polymorphism which could be used to increase code reuse and decrease code maintenance.
 I say could because the use of OO techniques does not automatically guarantee that the code will be better, the only guarantee is that it will be different.
 The result of using OOP is still down to the skill of the individual programmer.
 If you read any articles on how to make effective use of these three fundamental concepts you will see such ideas as coupling, cohesion and dependency being mentioned.
 These ideas existed in other languages before OOP was invented, so they are not unique to OOP.
 OOP itself is not a programming technique which is totally different from what came before, it uses the same basic principles, but adds encapsulation, inheritance and polymorphism into the mix.
 This is discussed in more detail in What is the difference between Procedural and OO programming?

-These three areas - a front end, a back end, and a middle - can be implemented using the 3-Tier Architecture (3TA) which has a Presentation layer for the User Interface (UI), a Business layer (sometimes known as the Domain layer) for all the business or domain logic, and a Data Access layer for communicating with the physical database.
-This can be merged with the Model-View-Controller (MVC) design pattern by splitting the Presentation layer into a Controller and a View, with the Model being in the Business layer.
+But where are these similarities I hear you ask?
+Where are the opportunities for reusable code?
+In my current ERP application I have personally designed and built nearly 20 domains, which I call "subsystems", using a development framework which I specifically designed for this purpose.
+If you read Anatomy of an Enterprise Application you will see that, regardless of the domain, each user transaction follows the same pattern - there is a User Interface (UI) at the front end, a database at the back end, and software in the middle which transfers data between the two, and which applies the business rules.
+A common way to deal with these three areas is to use an architectural pattern known as the 3-Tier Architecture (3TA) which has a Presentation layer for the User Interface (UI), a Business layer (sometimes known as the Domain layer) for all the business/domain logic, and a Data Access layer for communicating with the physical database.
+Another common pattern is the Model-View-Controller (MVC) which I have merged with 3TA by splitting the Presentation layer into a Controller and a View, with the Model being in the Business layer.
 This produces an application architecture which is shown in Figure 1:

 Figure 1 - MVC plus 3 Tier Architecture

-Each user transaction - and there may be hundreds, or even thousands - will therefore contain a mixture of code which fits into one of the following categories:
+Each user transaction - and there may be hundreds, or even thousands - will therefore contain a mixture of code which falls into one of the following categories:

 I have been building enterprise applications for nearly 4 decades, and my approach has always been to start building the components around the domain-agnostic logic and insert the domain-specific logic later.
 Why?
-Because in my experience the volume of domain-agnostic logic is far greater than the volume of domain-specific logic, and I have found it easier to build each user transaction by starting with the domain-agnostic logic and adding in the domain-specific logic later.
+Because in my experience the volume of domain-agnostic logic is far greater than the volume of domain-specific logic, and as there are large volumes of domain-agnostic logic which can be provided in reusable and sharable modules I have found it easier to build each user transaction by starting with the domain-agnostic logic and adding in the domain-specific logic later.
 Neither the front-end Presentation layer nor the back-end Data Access layer should contain any domain-specific logic, and the middle Business/Domain layer will always contain a mixture of standard domain-agnostic logic and non-standard domain-specific logic.
-While a lot of inexperienced programmers like to design their classes around so-called "real world" objects it is a feature of enterprise applications that they never communicate with objects in the real world, only objects in a database, and the operations which can be performed on a object in a database - a database table, in other words - are strictly limited to Create, Read, Update and Delete.
-The options in the Presentation layer can be standardised around domain-agnostic logic.
-After raw data is extracted from the business layer component then standard domain-agnostic logic can be employed to transform that raw data into various formats such as HTML, CSV, PDF or XML.
-It should not be beyond the skills of a competent programmer to provide all this common domain-agnostic logic in a series of sharable and reusable patterns or templates.
-In this way you can build a raw user transaction from a template and add in the domain-specific logic afterwards at a faster rate than you can by starting with the domain-specific logic and adding in the domain-agnostic logic later.
-An experienced programmer should be able to see more patterns in the domain-agnostic logic than are possible in the domain-specific logic, and as programming around patterns is supposed to be a "good thing" then can you tell me why this approach is too often ignored?
+With my technique I can build a raw user transaction from a template and add in the domain-specific logic afterwards at a faster rate than you can by starting with the domain-specific logic and adding in the domain-agnostic logic later.

 In the introduction I identified the various components which are supposedly "required" when implementing DDD, but I have found a use for only some of them: